aleksul/repid/docs/index.md

 ### Ease of integration

-You are probably already used to `aioredis`.
+You are probably already used to `redis-py`.
 Why don't you utilize it?
 Just pass its instance to `repid` and you are ready to go!

 ### Built with microservices in mind